-- A keyboard proficiency equivalent to that required of an undergraduate degree in performance or music education; - A proficiency in a major instrument equivalent to that required of graduates in the appropriate undergraduate degree program for choral piano, organ, or voice; instrumental - wind instrument or percussion; and - 3.
+- 1. A keyboard proficiency equivalent to that required of an undergraduate degree in performance or music education; - 2.
+A proficiency in a major instrument equivalent to that required of graduates in the appropriate undergraduate degree program for choral piano, organ, or voice; instrumental wind instrument or percussion; and - 3.
 Applicants for the choral emphasis should also possess a diction proficiency in liturgical Latin and either French, German or Italian.

-Semes ter

-Required I Program Hou ırs
+Required Program Semester Hours

 MUSA 511 Score Reading 2

-500 or 600 level electives in MUSA/MUST
+500 or 600-level electives in MUSA/MUST

-(no more than 3 hours of

-applied music may be included) 6
+(no more than 3 hours of applied music may be included) 6

-MUST 565 20 th Century Music Literature 3
+MUST 565 20th Century Music Literature 3

-MUST 607 Form and Style in Music 3
+Graduate Music Theory Seminar Course 3

 MUST 614 Research in Music 3